blancard/blancard.github.io/_posts/2018-11-08-natalie-and-julian-1.markdown

 It really did seem to be moving toward them.
 "Does it see us?"
 Julian asked.

 "No, don't be ridiculous," Natalie answered, but she wasn't actually sure.
 It really did seem to be moving toward them.
-"Well, maybe..."
+"Well, actually.\.."

 It floated down over their heads, and stopped, hovering just a few feet away, at eye level.

-It was a tiny star.
+It was a little star.

 It wasn't a star like you learn about in science at school, it was actually star shaped, but maybe a little chubby, and bopped and floated in the air.

 "Woah," Julian said, transfixed.
 The star did a little flip, and then a loop-de-loop.

-"Do you think it's...happy?"
+"Do you think it's.\..happy?"
 Natalie asked, for the first time in her life, really not knowing what she was seeing.
 As if to respond, the star twinkled brightly for a moment.

 Then, as if out of nowhere, the star grew dim, and fell to the ground, and laid still in the grass.